acw414/eLISA/README.md

 ![alt text](https://github.com/acw414/eLISA/blob/master/project_workflow.jpg "Program Workflow")

-eLISA will list a number of status messages while completing its tasks:
+**eLISA will list a number of status messages while completing tasks:**
 - *Sorting input file* will be shown as eLISA goes through the input file and creates a temporary file per sample
 - *Searching species database* will show when eLISA moves onto the R part of the script and searches the Global Invasive Species Database
 - *Checking <species name>* is a status message from originr, and will show each species as it is checked through the system